A-j-K/aws-ca-stuff/iot/test-device/README.md

 ## Getting Started

-Much of the IoT documentation refers to using devices such as the Raspberry PI as an IoT device to evaluate teh AWS IoT Client.
+Much of the IoT documentation refers to using devices such as the Raspberry PI as an IoT device to evaluate the AWS IoT Client.

 This isn't always so easy.
 So this section allows to build an IoT device as a Docker Container.
 You can then use these as multiple devices.